LeonardoJost/MRlibrary/README.md

 # MRlibrary
 This library contains cube figures, which are commonly used in mental rotation tests.
 The pregenerated figures are similar to the ones in the library of Peters and Battista (2008).
-Moreover, the library can be used to selfgenerate different models, angles, colors, etc. Further description can be found in the accompanying paper (tbd).
+Moreover, the library can be used to selfgenerate different models, angles, colors, etc. Further description can be found in the accompanying paper (Jost & Jansen, 2019).

 ## Usage of pregenerated figures
 1. Open the figs folder.
-2. There they are. (see Subfolders and naming structure)
+2. There they are. (see subfolders and naming structure)

 ## Usage to generate own figures
 1. Create R project/set working directory.
 Install magick package (Ooms, 2018), as it is used.
 2. Set parameters according to own wishes.
 The parameter file contains comments regarding possible values and effects.
 While default values are a good baseline for testing as well as experiments, changes are suggested.
 Running the code with default parameters will just regenerate the pregenerated cube figures.
 3. Run the main project file.
 4. Wait.
+Depending on your parameter choices and computing power this might take from a few seconds to a few days.
-5. The desired figures should now be located in the folder specified in the parameters. (see Subfolders and naming structure)
+5. The desired figures should now be located in the folder specified in the parameters. (see subfolders and naming structure)

 ## Options, Properties, ...